eltons-academy/az-204/labs/resourcegroups/README.md

 - call it `labs-rg-1`
 - select a region near to you (note the list is split between _Recommended_ and _Others_)
-- add a tag: `courselabs=azure`
+- add a tag: `course=az204`
 - click create and watch for an alert to say the resource is ready
 - browse to the Resource Group and explore the UI

 > Each _region_ is a collection of nearby data centres.
-Typically you put all the components for an app into the same region, for minimal network latency.
+Typically you put all the components for an app into the same region for minimum network latency.
 You may put additional deployments in other regions for high availability.

 You can't do much with a Resource Group on its own, but we'll always create an RG to house other resources.